intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/win.md

 ### ValueError: After taking into account object store and redis memory usage, the amount of memory on this node available for tasks and actors is less than -75% of total.

-Setting the memory limit of ray too large will raise this error.
-Fix it by decreasing the memory settings, for example (on a laptop with 8G memory):
+When running ray applications, you need to set the `memory` and `object_store_memory` properly according to your system memory capacity.
+This error indicates you have used too large memory configurations and you need to decrease them.
+For example on a laptop with 8G memory, you may set the memory configurations as below:

 ```bash
 python yoloV3.py --memory 2g --object_store_memory 1g